electron/website/blog/electron-23-0.md

 * Added an `app.getPreferredSystemLanguages()` API to return the user's system languages. [#36035](https://github.com/electron/electron/pull/36035)
 * Added support for WebUSB. [#36289](https://github.com/electron/electron/pull/36289)
 * Added support for `serialPort.forget()` as well as a new event `serial-port-revoked` emitted when a given origin is revoked. [#35310](https://github.com/electron/electron/pull/35310)
-* Adds new `setHiddenInMissionControl` API to allow developers to opt out of mission control on macOS. [#36092](https://github.com/electron/electron/pull/36092)
+* Added new `setHiddenInMissionControl` API to allow developers to opt out of mission control on macOS. [#36092](https://github.com/electron/electron/pull/36092)

 ## Windows 7/8/8.1 Support Update